-Leroy Fer made sure of the points with a clinical left-footed finish in stoppage time as Norwich secured its first victory over the London club since 1994, with West Ham now without a win in four.
+Leroy Fer made sure of the points with a clinical left-foot finish in stoppage time as Norwich secured their first victory over the London club since 1994, with West Ham paying the price for a lack of a cutting edge once again and now without a win in four.

 Hughton made three changes to last weekend's side, with Snodgrass, Johan Elmander and defender Ryan Bennett all came into the side at the expense of Bradley Johnson, Sebastien Bassong and Steven Whittaker following the drubbing at City.

-James Tomkins replaced the injured Winston Reid in the West Ham defense, while Joe Cole was preferred to Matt Jarvis in midfield.
+James Tomkins replaced the injured Winston Reid in the West Ham defence, while Joe Cole was preferred to Matt Jarvis in midfield.

-Norwich was on the back foot and Guy Demel's powerful header rattled the crossbar a minute later, then Ruddy denied Nolan once again.
+Norwich found themselves on the back foot and Guy Demel's powerful header rattled the crossbar a minute later, then Ruddy denied Nolan once again.

 The visitors, though, were in front 32 minutes in when Nolan failed to get anything on Razvan Rat's cross, but the West Ham skipper kept the ball in and picked out the onrushing Morrison who was left with a simple finish.

-Norwich had looked short of ideas going forward, but was gifted an equalizer eight minutes into the second half when Jaaskelainen inexplicably spilled the ball and was adjudged to have upended Hooper as he attempted to retrieve it.
+Norwich had looked short of ideas going forward, but were gifted an equaliser eight minutes into the second half when Jaaskelainen inexplicably spilled the ball and was adjudged to have upended Hooper as he attempted to retrieve it.

 Referee Jon Moss pointed to the spot and Hooper drilled his penalty down the middle to open his account in the Premier League.

-Jaaskelainen could only watch on as Jonny Howson's long-range strike thumped against the bar 20 minutes from time as both sides looked for a winner.
+Jaaskelainen could only watch on as Jonny Howson's long-range strike thumped against the bar 20 minutes from time as both sides strived for a winner.

 Snodgrass then produced a moment of class to put Norwich in front with a free-kick from around 20 yards out that looped over the wall and into the bottom-left corner of the net.